Words by Luke Brown

-A common denominator is that collectively they face a myriad of challenges, stemming from habitat loss and the illegal wildlife trade and everything else in between.
-It is important to get some sense of what these challenges might be, so that you can be forearmed before you travel.
+A common denominator is that collectively they face a myriad of challenges, stemming from habitat loss and the illegal wildlife trade, and everything else in between.
+It is important to get some sense of what these challenges might be so that you can be forearmed before you travel.
 Once again, seek multiple sources for your information, particularly that coming out of genuine conservation organizations on the ground.
 They tend to have years of experience in this field and are employing local people who understand the complexities intimately.

 5. Think carefully about who you would want to partner with for success

-You are aiming to have a safari journey of epic proportions, but of course you are going to need help to put it together.
+You are aiming to have a safari journey of epic proportions, but of course, you are going to need help to put it together.
 Try your best to not start this search for help before you have rigidly followed the points above.
-It is understandable that you may think ‘why all this extra work when I can just pay others to do it for me?’
+It is understandable that you may think ‘Why all this extra work when I can just pay others to do it for me?’
 The trouble with this thought process is that those ‘others’ (where the help is) do not know what you want or why you want it, and if they are good at their job, they are going to ask you a bunch of things before they even start working with you.
-The questions they ask will be a whole lot easier to for you to answer if you have done some homework.
+The questions they ask will be a whole lot easier for you to answer if you have done some homework.

-Don’t get me wrong, I am not asking you to go into some kind of PHD thesis or something before you speak to them.
+Don’t get me wrong, I am not asking you to go into some kind of Ph.D. thesis or something before you speak to them.
 You can simply and methodically work through each of the points and believe me you will likely have fun in the process.
-This is going to make the world of difference in the success of your journey and will help you select your safari planners with a positive and discerning mindset.
-It is imperative that you find a good match for you as this can be a make-or-break moment in the safari making process.
+This is going to make a world of difference in the success of your journey and will help you select your safari planners with a positive and discerning mindset.
+It is imperative that you find a good match for you as this can be a make-or-break moment in the safari-making process.
 Very often safari goers end up becoming lifelong friends with their safari planners and come back to them over and over again for future trips.